genevate/style_guides/programming/languages/ruby.md

         {}.fetch(:example) { :default } # :default
         {example: nil}.fetch(:example)  { :default } # nil
         {example: false}.fetch(:example) { :default } # false
+* Use a block instead of a value for the default (second) argument of `#fetch`.
+This provides the following benefits:
+    0. Blocks can be defined once for easy reference in multiple defaults (DRY).
+    0. Blocks are lazy evaluated which improves application performance.

 ## Loops